 There’s nothing worse than launching a campaign and then having all that traffic link to a ‘this website is pending renewal page’ from your domain registrar or hosting provider.
 Making sure that you’re account is in good standing is a simple but incredibly important thing to check for before you launch your campaign.
-If you’re about to renew soon, then we recommend using a godaddy renewal coupon from WHCC (web hosting coupon codes).
+If you’re about to renew soon, then we recommend using a host voucher from WHCC (web hosting coupon codes).

 If you haven’t signed up for a website yet but are planning to, make sure you visit this godaddy coupon code website to get the best prices.
 Never pay full price for web hosting!

 Do You Have a Clear Call To Action Button?

 So there’s going to thousands (or more) visitors to your website with the goal of getting them to visit your website and ‘convert’, whether that be paying for a product, liking your page, entering their email address, or something like that.
 Is it a clearly marked button on the page?
 As a general rule of thumb, the call to action button (CTA) tends to be a color that stands out from the rest of your page, to catch the visitor’s eye.
 So for a blue and green colored website, you would make the button a bright red.

 Many people overestimate how many steps they can convince website visitors to take.
 If they have click more than a couple times to get to their goal, they will likely opt to click the ‘back’ button on their browser instead.
 Keeping it a clearly defined journey for them is the best way to keep your conversion rate as high as possible.

 People are wary of giving out payment information to sites that look like they were made in a couple hours.
 Having a professional-looking landing page can be the difference between a profitable campaign and an unprofitable one.